Alex Bendersky

 Is mental health practice management software HIPAA compliant?

 Reputable platforms are HIPAA compliant and provide a signed Business Associate Agreement (BAA).
-Always verify encryption standards, data storage policies, and access controls before selecting a system.
-Compliance is essential when handling protected health information (PHI).
+Always verify encryption standards, data storage policies, and access controls before selecting a system, especially across multiple locations.

 Does mental health PMS support telehealth?

-Most modern mental health platforms include integrated telehealth.
-Ideally, video sessions, documentation, and billing are connected in one workflow.
-This reduces administrative errors and ensures payer compliance for virtual visits.
+Most modern platforms include integrated telehealth.
+Ideally, video sessions, documentation, and billing are connected in one workflow across every site, which reduces administrative errors and supports payer compliance for virtual visits.

 Yes.
-Automated text and email reminders sent 24–48 hours before appointments can reduce no-show rates by 30–50%.
-Some systems also allow two-way confirmations and waitlist management, further improving attendance rates and protecting revenue.
+Automated, multi-channel reminders sent before appointments can meaningfully reduce no-show rates group-wide.
+Systems with two-way confirmations and waitlist management can further improve attendance and protect revenue consistently across every site.

 Ready to Transform Your Rehab Practice?